Cefixime Dispersible Tablet 100 mg

 Antibiotic-associated colitis

-Management of pseudomembranous colitis should include sigmoidoscopy, appropriate bacteriologic studies, fluids, electrolytes and protein supplementation.
+Management of pseudomembranous colitis should include sigmoidoscopy, appropriate bacteriologic studies, fluids, electrolytes, and protein supplementation.
 If the colitis does not improve after the drug has been discontinued, or if the symptoms are severe, oral vancomycin is the drug of choice for antibiotic-associated pseudomembranous colitis produced by C. difficile.
 Other causes of colitis should be excluded.

 Storage instruction of Cefixime Dispersible Tablet 100 mg